 – Liaising with Orthotic Services for custom footwear and innersoles for rehabilitation specific to the presenting injury

-The Diabetic Foot Clinic offers combined clinics with the following specialties for presentations requiring coordinated multidisciplinary care.
+The Diabetic Foot Clinic offers combined clinics with the following specialities for presentations requiring coordinated multidisciplinary care.
 We attempt to ensure all diagnostic investigations are completed or imported from external hospitals prior to being reviewed in these clinics.

-The orthopaedic round will review cases presenting with bony pathology such as osteomyelitis, Charoct Osteoarthropathy and feet requiring surgical intervention ranging from bone biopsy to complex reconstructions.
+The orthopaedic round will review cases presenting with bony pathology such as osteomyelitis, Charcot Osteoarthropathy and feet requiring surgical intervention ranging from bone biopsy to complex reconstructions.
 The podiatry team will liaise with the orthopaedic team to provide pre and post-operative wound, offloading and antibiotic management to optimise post-operative outcomes.
 A ‘Foot School’ program is offered every 3 months to educate patients requiring complex reconstructive surgery.

 – Monday 9.00am – 12 noon